-After a proposal has received all the necessary departmental/college approvals in USCeRA, it will route to SAM for final “Institution Approval.”
+After a proposal has received all the necessary departmental/college approvals in USCeRA, it will route to SAM for final institution approval.
 Your SAM administrator will verify that a proposal is current, complete, and accurate.
 Your SAM administrator will review the sponsor guidelines, proposal instructions and the proposal documents to ensure university and agency requirements are met.
-The budgets will be checked for accuracy and completeness.
+All budgets will be checked for accuracy and completeness.

 If the proposal is to be submitted to the sponsor electronically by an Authorized Organizational Representative (AOR) or Sponsored Programs Official (SPO), SAM will ensure that the proposal is submitted prior to the sponsor deadline.
 If the sponsor doesn’t require electronic submission of the proposal, SAM will create a transmittal or commitment letter to accompany the proposal.

-In instances where the PI is required to create a proposal in an external proposal preparation system, SAM will review the proposal documents for approval and notify the PI that the proposal is approved so that the PI can submit.
-The PI will provide SAM with any submission verification correspondence, which your SAM administrator will upload in USCeRA.
+In instances where the PI is required to create a proposal in an external proposal preparation system where an AOR/SPO is not required to submit, your SAM administrator will review the proposal documents for approval and notify the PI that the proposal is approved and ready for submission.
+The PI can then submit the proposal.
+The PI will provide their SAM administrator with any submission verification correspondence, which your SAM administrator will upload in USCeRA.